VT Center for Autism Research

 - Mobile Autism Clinic (MAC), one of our signature initiatives, which supports our work on accessible autism services for rural Virginians.

-We are providing diagnostic assessments to evaluate for autism in children 17 years old or younger as part of a funded research project.
+The Virginia Tech Autism Clinic & Center for Autism Research is providing free diagnostic assessments to evaluate for autism in children 17 years old or younger as part of a funded research project.
 Assessments will be free while funding remains available.
-Assessments are conducted through a combination of in-person and remote meetings or entirely remotely.

-We are grateful to the funding provided by the Rapha Foundation, Commonwealth Autism, the Virginia Cooperative Extension and the VT College of Agriculture and Life Sciences.
-(Virginia Tech IRB #24-359)
+Support provided by Kelly Rose and the Dickenson County Office of the Virginia Cooperative Extension.
+Funding provided by the Rapha Foundation, Commonwealth Autism, the Virginia Cooperative Extension and the VT College of Agriculture and Life Sciences.